Indonesian president says China's main claim in South China Sea has no legal basis

 This vague boundary was first officially published on a map by China's Nationalist government in 1947 and has been included in subsequent maps issued under Communist rule.

-In his first trip to Japan as president, Widodo met Prime Minister Shinzo Abe on Monday and their defense ministers signed a defense pact to promote dialogue and cooperation.
+In his first trip to Japan as president, Widodo will meet with Prime Minister Shinzo Abe later on Monday and their two defence ministers are expected to sign a defence pact.

 The agreement is the latest effort by Tokyo to forge closer security ties with Southeast Asian nations and build a counter-balance to China.